BigDataBiology/SemiBin/docs/training.md

 This approach also appears to not require several samples to learn a good model.
 We expect that in version 2, self-supervised learning will become the default mode (any [feedback](mailto:luispedro@big-data-biology.org) or [bug report](https://github.com/BigDataBiology/SemiBin/issues) is welcome).

-As of November 2022, a new manuscript describing the self-supervised mode (and other improvements) is under preparation.
+As of December 2022, a new manuscript describing the self-supervised mode (and other improvements) is under preparation (but we are happy to share a pre-preprint to whomever wants to look at a rough draft and see the data, just [email us](mailto:luispedro@big-data-biology.org)).

-**Once a model is trained, it does not matter how it was obtained** and models can be used interchangeably.